jwymanm/mftd/README.md

 Directory Layout
 ----------------

+bin/

-bin/ -> mftd.exe
+  mftd.exe

+    main executable

 etc/

   mftd.ini

     mftd will check for its configuration file in the same directory it is run from and then in ../etc

   mftd.state

-  dhcp lease information stored in same directory as config
+    dhcp lease information stored in same directory as binary or config

-  mftd.url

-  shortcut file auto generated pointing to web address of http server
+  mftd.htm

+    http data for refreshing lease page stored in the same directory as binary or config

-log/ -> log files
+log/

   logging is done automatically in a directory called log wherever the config file is found

+tmp/

+  the make process stores built objects in tmp/build and the monitor module utilizes the tmp directory for storage